 Master's Programme in Water and Environmental Engineering

 Interested in a variety of topics?
-Our master's programme is multidisciplinary, bringing together the best of water and environmental engineering while providing a broad view of the field.
+Our multidisciplinary master's programme brings together the best of water and environmental engineering and provides a broad view of the field.
 Our teaching combines theory with practice, including hands-on modelling work, case studies and project work.
 We collaborate with other master’s programmes at Aalto University and encourage you to go for student exchange to diversify your views and skills.

 Do you want to create your own specialisation within our field?
-Our programme is student-centred, making use of the variety in our students' backgrounds.
-Our field is diverse and you have several options for pursuing your desired career.
-To ensure that you study things that you are passionate about, you can design your own study path.
-Our personal portfolio process helps you to recognise your strengths and interests together with your mentor and peers.
+Our programme is student-centered and we strive to put your specific set of skills to use.
+The field is diverse and you have many options for pursuing your desired career.
+You can design your own study path to ensure that you study things you are passionate about.
+Our personal portfolio process helps you to recognise your strengths and interests together with the help of your mentor and your peers.

 Are you ready to change the world?
 The ultimate aim of our programme is to ensure a sustainable and functioning society.
-Such an aim also means we are passionate and motivated about what we do: we are proud to be water and environmental engineers!
+We are passionate and motivated about what we do and we are proud to be experts in the field of water and the environment!
+We focus on what engineers do: apply theory to practice to solve challenges that are critical to society.
+Our programme aims to equip you with skills, knowledge and professional identity.
+For a detailed presentation, see:

 The structure of the programme is designed so that you are able to complete your common and advanced studies during the first year.
 This leaves your second year for elective courses and the master's thesis.
 It also makes it easy for you to go for student exchange during the second year.
 Alternatively, you can further build your expertise by taking more of our advanced courses as elective courses.

 Water and environmental engineering provides you with diverse career opportunities.
-Our graduates work in numerous positions as planners, technical experts, managers and more.
+Our graduates work in numerous positions as e.g. planners, technical experts, and managers, and also have good possibilities to advance in their career.
 The employers of our graduates include the private sector, public sector, civil society as well as academia.
-It is also common to change your workplace; you do not have to work in one sector of society for the rest of your life!
+It is also common to change your workplace; you do not have to work in one sector of society for the rest of your life.

 Aalto University's student selection process is competitive and paper-based.
 Applications that pass the eligibility check (administrative evaluation) conducted by Aalto University Admissions Services proceed to the school's programme-specific academic evaluation.